John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Linux_vs_Windows_gdb_errors.md

      gdbsource('simpleError.R')
      Program returned without errors

-     # "Program returned without errors" doesn't mean there are not errors, just that <at simpleError.cpp:30> is not present
+     # "Program returned without errors" doesn't mean there are not errors, just that <at simpleError.cpp:30> is not present.

      # Try using interactive command
      gdbsource('simpleError.R', interactive = TRUE)